Overcoming Cabin Fever When You Work at Home

 5. Bring the Outdoors Inside

 One Green Planet advises that when you have indoor plants in your home, you will breathe cleaner air and benefit from a natural mood enhancer.
 Check out this listing from Better Homes & Gardens of the 24 Easiest House Plants you Can Grow.
 Having a green thumb is not necessary to care for every plant.
 When you have indoor plants to care for, this provides you with another useful daily activity that gives you purpose.
+If you'd like to bring some interesting plants indoors, check out this article from Happy DIY Home, 15 Rare Houseplants You Will Love.

 6. Eat More “Mood Food”